MihirT-10/Asthma-FuelType/README.md

 ### PairWise Plots
 Some preliminary analysis included a PairWise Plot for the corresponding attributes developed above.
+This is a Matrix of scatterplots meant to display correlations between attributes

 <img src="Images/PWP.png" alt="Image description">
 {:style="display:block; margin-left:auto; margin-right:auto"; :height="75%" width="75%"; }